 PURPOSE AND APPROACH:

 The objective of the course is to introduce basic and advanced concepts in machine learning to students, and enable them to use machine learning methods in real-life applications, and review state of the art literature in machine learning.
-This course covers basic topics of machine learning, such as supervised learning (classification, regression ranking, feature selection etc), unsupervised learning (clustering, dimension reduction or component analysis etc) and some advanced topics, such as scalable machine learning, or deep learning.
+This course covers basic topics of machine learning, such as supervised learning (classification, regression, feature selection etc), unsupervised learning (clustering, dimension reduction or component analysis etc) and some advanced topics, such as scalable machine learning, or deep learning.
 This course will also attempt if time allows to expose students to emerging topics in the field, such as multi-task learning, multi-view data analysis, structural learning, etc. Usually these topics will be identified by reviewing the latest publications in top venues.
 Because of the diversity in machine learning topics, the materials covered in this course may vary among semesters.

-The course consists of lectures, paper reviews, quizzes and projects.
+The course consists of lectures, paper reviews, quizzes, homeworks and projects.
 Lectures will serve as the vehicle for the instructor to introduce concepts and knowledge to students.
 Paper reviews are used to inform students of the latest research topics and techniques.
 Quizzes are used to test if certain basic concepts have been mastered.
 The course may also contain guest lectures from related fields and respective experts.
 A course project will be used for students to get profound hands-on experience by programming certain machine learning algorithms identified from the recent literature.
 Participation in lectures is encouraged during the class.

 Students are encouraged to form study groups to facilitate discussion.
 Each group is expected to consist of two to three students.
 During paper review process, each group can select a paper from the recent machine learning venues provided by the instructor, such as International Conference on Machine Learning, or Neural Information Processing Systems, study and present the paper in class.
 As part of the course, the students will work on a term project where each group can choose to implement the algorithms discussed in the paper they choose to present, or select one of the papers provided by the instructor to study and implement the algorithms in that respective paper.
 Each team is required to present in the classroom and submit a project report, which describes whether the algorithm could be replicated in their implementation as stated in the original paper, if not, any potential reason why.
-This exercise will help the team gain a much deeper insights into certain algorithms and promotes collaborations among team members.
+This exercise will help the team gain much deeper insights into certain algorithms and promote collaborations among team members.

 - Master basic concepts of machine learning, such as overfitting, statistical learning theory, different kinds of learning problems